 - People were really friendly and I made a friend named Gilles.
 Gilles plays bass guitar in a Blues band in Mont Tremblant.
 Gilles and I went for a swim together while he told me about the Quebec lifestyle – it’s very relaxed laid back.
 Everything is very European in small-town Quebec, and it’s actually much different than small-town Ontario.

 - After my swim I headed up through Lake St. Francis and ended up near a town called Saint-Louis-de-Gonzague where I met a nice French couple who were in a dinghy and having a picnic in the area where I was camping.
-I had to ask yet another favour – since my phone had died, I wanted to let Han know I was okay, so I wrote a text message down on paper so the French couple could send it to her when they got home.
+I had to ask yet another favour – since my phone had died, I wanted to let my family know I was okay, so I wrote a text message down on paper so the French couple could send it when they got home.
 They were very nice and even helped me get some of the French back that I had studied so many years ago.

 Day 11 (22 July 2009)